 Akse is a French born Graffiti Artist of Vietnamese heritage, based in Manchester since 1997.
 Akse started painting in 1992 and is a member of the P19 Graffiti Crew.
 Over the last few years Akse has focused on freehand High-Definition HD photo-realism graffiti portraits.
 His work around the Manchester always commands people's attention and often reflects the social, political and cultural mood of the city.
 His highly acclaimed work is featured in other cities including Liverpool and London.

 Akse is regularly commissioned to produce permanent artwork for private clients and businesses, but his more high profile murals regularly appear and then disappear from the walls and hoardings around the city

 Akse at work in Manchester City Centre

-Akse chooses to keep a degree of animosity, rarely being seen in public without his ventilated mask.
+Akse chooses to keep a degree of anonymity, rarely being seen in public without his ventilated mask.
 But what do we know about him?
 He lives in Hulme, a family man, a scientist, a thinker, a lover of Breaking Bad and a fan of The Smiths.

 THE SHOOT: Burnage and Manchester City Centre

 Akse with his controversial Kevin Spacey artwork in Burnage... replaced by Uma Thurman as 'Kill Bill' & his city centre tribute to adopted Mancunian, Ariana Grande

 “This was definitely a new experience for me, photographing people I don't know made me very nervous at the start of the shoot, but I just pushed past this and made sure I got the best images possible .
 It's something I definitely enjoyed and was a great opportunity.
 If I have a chance to photograph another subject for the project, I will certainly have more confidence in my ability”.